You deserve to have a say on what happens with your information. We’ll only ever ask you for your information that we absolutely need in order to

 You may apply to rectify, block, erase or destroy your data if you think it is inaccurate or contains an opinion which is based on the inaccurate data.

-You can demand we delete or destroy your data on various grounds, including where retaining the data is no longer necessary.
+You can ask that we delete or destroy your data on various grounds, including where retaining the data is no longer necessary.
 However, we might have grounds to refuse your request.

 A right to restriction